-- A. Traditional Methods.
+A. Traditional Methods.

-- 1. Transfer Credit
+- Transfer Credit - a.

-- a.
 The official academic transcript of each student who has completed course work at another institution will be evaluated by the Office of Records and Registration to determine both the number of credits and types of courses which will successfully transfer to the college.
-The division deans and/or department chairs will determine the number of semester hours and appropriate course equivalents which apply directly to the student's degree program requirements and this information will be communicated in writing to the registrar and the student.
+The school dean will determine the number of semester hours and appropriate course equivalents which apply directly to the student's degree program requirements and this information will be communicated in writing to the registrar and the student.

-Transfer courses completed 10 years prior to a student's anticipated matriculation date must be reviewed by the Department Chair/Division Dean.
-The Chair/Dean will review prior course work to ensure course relevance and applicability to their chosen program.
+Transfer courses completed 10 years prior to a student's anticipated matriculation date must be reviewed by the school Dean.
+The Dean will review prior course work to ensure

-- 1. The Associate of Applied Science level Nursing program requires that all science and math transfer credit be completed within 5 years of the student's matriculation. - b.
+- course relevance and applicability to their chosen program. - 1.
+The Associate of Applied Science level Nursing program requires that all science and math transfer credit be completed within 5 years of the student's matriculation. - b.
 Transferred courses taken at other institutions do not generate quality points for the purpose of calculating the GPA (Grade Point Average See Section 1.381).
 Students transferring from institutions on a quarter system will receive 2 semester hours of transfer credit for every 3 credits earned on the quarter system. - c.
 For transfer students, courses of equivalent quality and content taken at other accredited institutions are acceptable for transfer credit with the following stipulations: - 1.
-Freshman Composition (ENGL 100), or its equivalent, will transfer with a grade of at least C.

-- 2. Following division approval, courses with a grade of D will be accepted for transfer credit only if all the courses being accepted for transfer average a "C" (2.00) or better from a single college or university. - a.
+Freshman Composition (ENGL 100), or its equivalent, will transfer with a grade of at least C. - 2.
+Following division approval, courses with a grade of D will be accepted for transfer credit only if all the courses being accepted for transfer average a "C" (2.00) or better from a single college or university. - a.
 The Nursing program mandates that students receive at least a C (or 70 from colleges using numerical grades) in non- nursing courses and a C+ (or 75 from colleges using numerical grades) in nursing courses. - b.
-The Veterinary Science Technology Program will only accept a C or better in Liberal Arts and General Studiescourses and a C+ or better in Veterinary Science courses. - c.
-All academic programs in the Division of Applied Sciences and Technologies will only accept a transfer grade of -C || or better for individual courses.
+The Veterinary Science Technology Program will only accept a C or better in Liberal Arts and General Studies courses and a C+ or better in Veterinary Science courses. - c.
+All academic programs in the Division of Applied Sciences and Technologies will only accept a transfer grade of -C|| or better for individual courses.
 Exceptions may apply within the Division based upon current articulation agreements. - 3.
 To earn an associate degree at SUNY Delhi, students must complete a minimum of 50% of credits in residence toward the degree, half of which must be in the major. - 4.
 To earn a baccalaureate degree at SUNY Delhi, students must complete a minimum of 25% of credits in residence toward the degree, half of which must be within the major.
 Remaining credits transferred from another institution must be approved by SUNY Delhi in order to count toward the degree requirements. - 5.
 To earn a master degree at SUNY Delhi, students must complete a minimum of 50% of credits in residence toward the degree, half of which must be within the major.
 Remaining credits transferred from another institution must be approved by SUNY Delhi in order to count toward the degree requirements. - 6.
 Courses accepted for transfer credit may not meet graduation requirements in a given program or curriculum.
 Once a student is accepted into a program (or if a program change is made once the student arrives on campus), the student should request a transcript evaluation by the appropriate department or division.
-The results of the transcript evaluation will be communicated in writing to the Office of Records and Registration and the student. - 7.
-A transfer course in which a grade of D was earned cannot be used to replace (with a grade of T) a grade of D for a SUNY Delhi course. - 8.
-A Delhi student choosing to complete degree requirements through the transfer of credit from another accredited institution (in absentia) must complete the Agreement for Completion of Degree Requirements in Absentia form.
-This form should be completed in consultation with the student's advisor.
-Also, students will have to obtain approval from his/her department chair or division dean following consultation with his/her advisor.
-An AOS degree Applied Technologies student wishing to complete requirements at another accredited institution (in absentia) for a Delhi AAS degree at another must complete a Change of Curriculum Request form.
-Any changes in the approved plan must also have prior approval.
-The Agreement for Completion of Degree Requirements in Absentia takes effect following the conclusion of the student's final semester enrolled at the College.
-For further information pertaining to this agreement for Completion of Degree Requirements in Absentia refer to Academic Policy 1.35-1-I.
+The results of the transcript evaluation will be communicated in writing to the Office of Records and Registration and the student.